dgroomes/micronaut-playground/config/README.md

       that because `app.message-1` is not a legal environment variable name.
 Instead we use `app_message_1`.
 Micronaut is smart enough to realize that this name is a synonym for `app.message-1`.
 Use the following command:
     * `app_message_1="Hello from an environment variable!" ./gradlew run`
     * Notice the output.
-The environment overrode another property source!
+The environment variable overrode the original value!
 * Try activating a Micronaut *environment*
   * `MICRONAUT_ENVIRONMENTS=happy ./gradlew run`
   * Notice the special message!